Lectionary Bible Studies and Sermons

 The passage

 v12.
-In 10:17, Paul argued for the oneness / unity of the church.
-We all eat the one loaf, that is, we believe in Christ and reaffirm that in the Communion service.
+Paul has argued for the oneness, or unity, of the church.
+We all eat the one loaf, that is, we have a common basis of faith, a common belief in Christ.
 Now he argues for a unity in diversity, rather than a unity in uniformity.

 v13.
-The basis of this unity is the gift of the one (same) Spirit.
-We are one in that we are indwelt and renewed by the same Spirit of God.
+The basis of this unity in diversity is the gift of the one, or better, the same Spirit.

 v27-30.
-Paul finally directs his attention to the church at Corinth - "you".
-Here he argues for diversity, not uniformity, in the gifts of ministry.
+Paul finally directs his attention specifically to the church at Corinth - "you".
+Here Paul argues for diversity, not uniformity, in the gifts of ministry.
 His point is simple enough, and he makes it in the form of rhetorical questions.
 Do all members of a congregation have the same gifts to enable them to exercise the same ministry?
 Of course not.
 The list of ministries is obviously not complete and Paul is not trying to list all the ministries in order of their importance.
-Yet, it is likely that he is making a point when he says, "first of all apostles, second prophets..." and ends up with "tongues".
+Yet, he is giving prominence to "word" ministries in relation to tongue-speaking when he says "first of all apostles, second prophets..." and ends up with "tongues".
 He is certainly countering the view that tongues are all important.

 One body, many parts

 When the Charismatic movement spread into the mainline denominations in the early 1970's, it did so against the backdrop of a church dominated by the clergy and lacking spiritual depth.
-It is most likely that the dryness of the church was linked to a failure of what is commonly called, "everyman ministry", or "the priesthood of all believers".
-The idea is that every believer has a part to play in the ministry of the church.
+It is most likely that the dryness of the church came out of a failure to implement of what is commonly called, "everyman ministry", or "the priesthood of all believers".
+The idea behind an everyperson ministry is that each individual believer has a part to play in the ministry of the church.

 Charismatic theology is based on the idea that the Christian life comes in two stages (although the two can be bound together).
 A person is converted through repentance and faith and then later baptized with the Spirit and empowered for service.
-Doctrinaire Charismatics believe that the "second blessing" is accompanied by the gift of tongues.
+Doctrinaire Charismatics believe that the "second blessing" is accompanied by the gift of tongues, an ecstatic form of utterance claimed to be the language of angels.
 Second blessing theology has a very long history, being initially popularized by Charles Wesley.

-It is very disturbing for a believer to be classed as a second rate Christian, having missed out on the baptism of the Holy Spirit through the laying on of hands and the sign of tongues.
-Mind you, a believer need not feel any distress on this issue, as second blessing theology is not strongly supported by scripture.
-The Bible teaches that when a person believes in Christ, they receive the Spirit of Christ in fullness.
-It only remains for the believer to allow themselves to be a channel of the Spirit's grace for renewal.
+A believer who has not been touched by the Charismatic movement can easily feel like a second rate Christian, a Christian who has missed out on the baptism of the Holy Spirit through the laying on of hands and the sign of tongues.
+Mind you, a believer need not feel any distress on this issue, since second blessing theology does not sit well with scripture.
+The Bible teaches us that when a person believes in Christ they fully receive the Spirit of Christ.
+It only remains for the believer to allow themselves to be a channel of the Spirits grace for renewal.
 The more we open ourselves to his wonderworking power, the more we are shaped into the image of Christ, the more we are used by Christ.

-For a Charismatic believer, there is a strong sense of purpose in Christian ministry.
-No longer do they feel inadequate for the task of building up the body of Christ and reaching out to the lost; there is power for the task.
-A Charismatic believes they have been empowered for service; their tongue speaking guarantees this; their belief fires their Christian life.
-No longer is there the minister and the lay people; now all are ministers.
-A Charismatic believer seeks out their spiritual abilities and puts them to work for Jesus.
+There is much we can learn from Charismatic believers and their strong sense of purpose in Christian ministry.
+No longer do they feel inadequate for the task of building up the body of Christ and reaching out to the lost; they know that the Spirit empowers them for the task.
+A Charismatic believes that they have been empowered for service; their belief fires their Christian life.
+No longer is there the minister and lay people; now all are ministers.
+A Charismatic believer searches themselves for their spiritual abilities and puts them to work for Jesus.
 Their belief fires their life.

 It is this aspect of the Charismatic revival which mainline churches have received as a blessing.
-We have slowly come to recognize that each of us has a part to play in the ministry of our local church.
-Let each of us search our heart to find what we can do to serve the body of Christ.
-The church is not the clergyman, it is made up of many parts.
+We have slowly come to recognize that we all have a part to play in the ministry of our local church.
+So, each member must search their heart to find what they can do as different members of Christ's body.
+The church is not the clergyman; it is made up of many parts.
 Each member has a part to play, a ministry to exercise.

 Discussion